syleetim/syleetim.github.io/assets/pdf/_cv/tim_lee_cv.md

 ## Other Publications
 8. **The Political Economy of Early COVID-19 Interventions in U.S. States: Comment**
 \newline
-*Journal of Economic Dynamics and Control*, forthcoming.
+*Journal of Economic Dynamics and Control*, 104, Jul 2022.

 1. **Who Should Work from Home during a Pandemic?
 The Wage-Infection Trade-off**
 \newline\null\hfill